oliviafpersonal/sei-project-three/README.md

 <img width="964" alt="become-landlord" src="https://lh5.googleusercontent.com/RFXEftSo1a54HNs7_ztltXo-9dj7d3sT6B8drXxpUeprzNO2xWgYKe1A4pMl_kZN_vipkA_egv5oa3xU_gQUQBCTL2vblOVfDDmmmF8MctxeqT8JLnIB8IMpVQlEI8oseFU-BXZJ">

-To mimic airbnb’s user flow of signing up to become a host, we decided to do the same for our user flow of becoming a Pub Landlord.
+To mimic Airbnb’s user flow of signing up to become a host, we decided to do the same for our user flow of becoming a Pub Landlord.
 To become a landlord, we required the user to first register as a user of the app.

-We created the Become a Landlord holding page to highlight the benefits of becoming a landlord the same way airbnb does for hosts.
+We created the Become a Landlord holding page to highlight the benefits of becoming a landlord the same way Airbnb does for hosts.

 I created the entire page and made a conditionally rendered button that checks to see if a user is authenticated.
 If they are not it loads the login modal and then once they are logged in allows them to access the Landlord sign up form.